Mammoth Brewing Company

-Mammoth Brewing Company is a Californian regional brewery founded in 1995 in Mammoth.
+Mammoth Brewing Company is a Californian regional brewery founded in 1995 in Mammoth Lakes.

 History

-Mammoth Brewing Company was founded in 1995, and is the highest elevation brewery on the West Coast of the United States at over 8,000 feet above sea level.
-Since 2007 it is owned by Sean and Joyce Turner.
+Mammoth Brewing Company was founded in 1995, and is one of the highest elevation breweries on the West Coast of the United States at over 8,000 feet above sea level.
+Since 2007 it is owned by Sean Turner.
 The brewery and tasting room are located at 18 Lake Mary Road, in Mammoth Lakes.
-They also had a tasting house, office and gift shop at 94 Bernert Street, Mammoth, although this was relocated in 2013.
+They also had a tasting house, office and gift shop at 94 Berner Street, Mammoth, although this was relocated in 2013.
 In early 2013 they produced 5,300 barrels per year; in May 2013 they added two fermenters and one bright beer tank to increase their capacity to 8,000 barrels a year.